Polycystic Ovaries (PCO) is a common female hormone imbalance, which can result in ovarian cysts and

 Symptoms of endometriosis could be pelvic discomfort during monthly periods, heavy menstruation, pain during intercourse and problems during urination.

 To confirm endometriosis, a laparoscopy is conducted, wherein a telescope is inserted into the abdomen when the patient is under anesthesia.
 The presence of endometriotic cysts can be determined through ultrasound scanning.

-During a natural pregnancy, the sperm and the egg fertilise to form an embryo in one of the fallopian tubes.
-The fertilised egg then moves to the uterus to attach to its lining.
-However, if there is tubal damage, this is unlikely to happen or, in some cases, the fertilised egg may actually implant into the fallopian tube.
-This condition is referred to as an ectopic pregnancy or tubal pregnancy, and can lead to serious complications.
+During a natural pregnancy, the sperm and the egg fertilize to form an embryo in one of the fallopian tubes.
+The fertilized egg then moves to the uterus to attach to its lining.
+However, if there is tubal damage, this is unlikely to happen or, in some cases, the fertilized egg may actually implant into the fallopian tube.
+This condition is referred to as an ectopic pregnancy or tubal pregnancy and can lead to serious complications.